uncatcrea/wp-appkit/wp-appkit/readme.txt

 WP-AppKit supports JavaScript based app themes.
 It comes with 2 default themes named *Q for iOS* and *Q for Android*.

-Below quick video demos of each theme.
+Below video demos of each theme.

 ** Q for Android **
 https://www.youtube.com/watch?v=fSQVx8-rqCY